Hathor875/SiFiBi-simple-file-binder-in-python/README.md

 ## 🌟 Features

--**Automatic Monitoring**: Continuously watches for changes in the directory and organizes newly added files on-the-fly.
+- **Automatic Monitoring**: Continuously watches for changes in the directory and organizes newly added files on-the-fly.
 - **Custom Configuration**: Define your file types and target directories using a JSON configuration file.
 - **Size Threshold**: Specify a maximum file size for processing to ensure larger files are left untouched.